-Annapolis, MD; August 26, 2019—The Entomological Society of America congratulates the winners of its 2019 awards.
+Annapolis, MD; August 17, 2020—The Entomological Society of America congratulates the winners of its 2020 awards.
 The awards recognize scientists, educators, and students who have distinguished themselves through their contributions to entomology.
-Winners will be honored at Entomology 2019, November 17-20, in St. Louis, Missouri.
+Winners will be honored during Entomology 2020, ESA's Virtual Annual Meeting, taking place online November 11-25.

 This award, which is sponsored by Syngenta Crop Protection, recognizes outstanding contributions that have a direct relation to integrated pest management (IPM).

 Dr. Bill Hutchison is a professor and extension entomologist in the Department of Entomology, University of Minnesota, and has served in this role since 1989.
 He was department head of entomology from 2010 to 2015, and serves as coordinator of the Minnesota Extension Integrated Pest Management (IPM) Program.
 He received his B.S. in agronomy from the University of Arizona, and M.S. and Ph.D. degrees in entomology from Mississippi State University and the University of Wisconsin, respectively.
 Throughout his career, he has been active in developing sustainable IPM programs for insect pests of fruit, vegetable, and field crops.
 He emphasizes economic and environmental benefits of IPM.